5 awesome ways to improve ROI on your subscriptions

-This material has probably been more visible than ever during this period of working from home.
-However assessing its value requires more than just counting downloads.
-We have the statistics, but we also need to look at its impact and how it is used in order to see the full picture.
+However, assessing its value requires more than just counting downloads.
+We have the statistics, but we also need to look at its impact and how it is used to see the full picture.
 I’ve put together some thoughts about how we can improve the ROI of paid content.

 Create an external content strategy